O Lord, open our lips

 Prayers may include the following concerns from the cycle on pages 362–363

-¶ All who are sick in body, mind or spirit
+¶ All who are in any kind of need

 One of the forms of prayer found on pages 362–371 may be used.